 In this example using actual S&P 500 return data from 1998 to 2022, \$100,000 is invested in the annuity.
 In years when the S&P 500 has a positive change in value, the RILA account value increases by the lesser of 15% or the actual change in value of the index.
 In years when the change in the value of the S&P 500 is negative, losses are protected up to 10%.
 The client absorbs losses beyond the 10% buffer.
-There is no guaranteed minimum return, and in this example the RILA grows to \$352,341 and the account experiences far less volatility and reduced losses when the S&P drops significantly.
+There is no guaranteed minimum return, and in this example the RILA grows to \$405,193, for a compound annual growth rate of 5.75%, and the account experiences far less volatility and reduced losses when the S&P drops significantly.
+In this market scenario the buffer strategy outperforms both the s&P 500 and the RILA floor strategy due to the number of sub-10% market downturns the investor is protected against, versus the floor strategy which only protects against losses greater than 10%, a far less frequent occurence.

-- Upside potential is greater than in conservative fixed income investments - The client receives a measure of principal protection by giving up some upside potential. - > Client is protected against losses up to a set percentage. - > The client is more likely to stay invested and accumulate greater savings for retirement than with a very conservative investment strategy. - Income benefit riders may be available.
+- Upside potential is greater than in conservative fixed income investments. - > The client receives a measure of principal protection by giving up some upside potential. - Client is protected against losses up to a set percentage. - > The client is more likely to stay invested and accumulate greater savings for retirement than with a very conservative investment strategy. - Income benefit riders may be available.